nathanesau/rushhour_solver/docs/README.md

 ##### Graph Representation

 First let's discuss the graph representation for the RushHour game.

-As an example, let's consider Jam 1.
+As an example, let's consider Jam 1 from http://www.mathsonline.org/game/jam.html.

 ```
 bb...g